Pain In the Neck!!

 - Prolonged sitting

-Getting to understand the cause of your neck pain is paramount in determining the course of your treatment.
+Getting to understand the cause of your pain is paramount in determining the course of your treatment.
 Please make sure you check with your health care provider if you have any concerns.

-But there are some self-help strategies you can do to help your neck pain, whether it is acute or chronic.
+But there are some self-help strategies you can do to help your pain, whether it is acute or chronic.

 Acute Neck pain self-management: